 Outside the dotted line: more favourable than average.

-Circumstances for Dutch exports in May 2020 deteriorated.
-Since the publication of March’s Exports Radar, new data have become available for six indicators.
-According to May’s Exports Radar, all indicators deteriorated.
+Circumstances for Dutch exports in February 2021 were less unfavourable than in the previous month.
+Since the publication of the previous Exports Radar, new data have become available for six indicators.
+Five indicators improved.
 Circumstances relevant to Dutch exports are largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and developments in Dutch competitiveness.
 Although the Radar indicators show a strong correlation with export activity, improved circumstances are not necessarily translated into increased exports growth.

-Both Dutch and European manufacturers were more pessimistic about their foreign orders.
-Furthermore, producer confidence fell in the Eurozone and Germany.
-The year-on-year decline in German manufacturing output was more substantial.
-The development of the real effective exchange rate was also more unfavourable.
+Both and European manufacturers were less negative about their foreign orders.
+Furthermore, producer confidence improved in both Germany and the Eurozone.
+The year-on-year decline in German manufacturing output was smaller than in the previous month.
+On the other hand, the rise of the real effective exchange rate was more substantial.